Enabling Predictive Maintenance in District Heating Substations: A Labelled Dataset and Fault Detection Evaluation Framework based on Service Data: Results and discussion

 \subsubsection{Example 1 - \emph{M1} - no \ac{dhw}}

-In this use-case, the customer called because of lack of hot water.
+In this use-case, the substation has a combined space heating and DHW configuration (\texttt{SH + DHW}, see Section~\ref{data}).
+The customer called because of lack of hot water.
 It turned out to be an operating error where the \ac{dhw} controller was set to night mode, leading to a very low setpoint for the \ac{dhw} storage temperatures.
 Figure~\ref{fig:example_1_criticality} shows a clear increase in the criticality trends for all three models approximately 24 hours before the report.
-For all three models, ARCANA assigns the highest importance to the secondary supply temperature setpoint for the \ac{dhw} circuit which drops abruptly to 10 \degree C and returns to 65 \degree C after the controller is reset to automatic, as seen in Figure~\ref{fig:example_1_topk}.
+For all three models, ARCANA assigns the highest importance to the secondary supply temperature setpoint for the \ac{dhw} circuit, which drops abruptly to 10 \degree C and returns to 65 \degree C after the controller is reset to automatic, as seen in Figure~\ref{fig:example_1_topk}.
 The models fail to reconstruct this step change, which causes a high anomaly score.
 The default \ac{ae} and the day-of-year \ac{ae} also detect anomalies in the days before the controller setting was changed.
 The second highest importance is assigned to the secondary supply temperature of heat circuit 1 for the default and conditional \acp{ae}.
 This turns out to be the cause for the default \ac{ae} and the day-of-year \ac{ae} to detect anomalies before the controller setting was changed.
 This is due to a changed behaviour in the secondary supply temperature in heat circuit 1 as seen in Figure~\ref{fig:example_1_hc1_supply}, from more or less constant to daily oscillations.